Amarendracho/springboot-projects/springwithoutboot/README.md

 STEPS TO RUN THIS APPLICATION.

 1. Create a simple Maven project using any (IDE ECLIPSE/STS/INTELIJ/VS CODE). maven quickstart project.
-2. To Create springcontainer inport the dependency called **ApplicationContext** https://mvnrepository.com/artifact/org.springframework/spring-context/7.0.5
+2. To Create springcontainer inport the dependency called **ApplicationContext**. add into pom.xml https://mvnrepository.com/artifact/org.springframework/spring-context/7.0.5
+3.